Defining student and academic statuses

 This allows granular reporting without cluttering the main workflow.

-Editing a nested tier
+Editing a tier

 1. Open the three-dot menu → Edit.